Difference Between C Corp vs S Corp

 |In C Corp, there is a corporation tax and also income tax on the dividends received from profits||In S Corp, tax is charged on the personal income tax on profits|

 |C Corp is better for raising venture capital||When a company decides to elect for S Corp, it becomes hard to raise venture capital for the business|

 |Unlimited shareholders, multiple classes of stock||100 or fewer shareholders, one class of stock|

 |Both US and foreign shareholders are fine to be filled as a C Corp||In S Corp, the individual should be a US citizen or resident only|

 |Double taxation under C Corp structure both at the corporate level and at the personal level||No double taxation policy exists when a company files for S Corp structure|

-Selecting between both the above methods can have an impact on the business long-term plans and growth strategies of the corporations.
-Looking at the differences and the options the owners of the business should be clear whether to file for C Corp or S Corp which also depends on factors like the stage of the business, long-term plans of the business, and the amount of capital the owners intend to invest in the business.
+Selecting between the above methods can impact the business long-term plans and growth strategies of the corporations.
+Looking at the differences and the options, the owners of the business should be clear whether to file for C Corp or S Corp, which also depends on factors like the stage of the business, long-term plans of the business, and the amount of capital the owners intend to invest in the business.
 Generally, S Corp is more popular with smaller businesses because of likely tax savings, and C Corp is popular with larger companies because of the greater flexibility to raise capital.

 This has been a guide to the top difference between C Corp vs S Corp.
 Here, we also discuss the C Corp vs S Corp key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.